IPL-UV/cloudsen12_models/README.md

 * **landsat30** Model trained on the common bands of Sentinel-2 L1C and Landsat 8 and 9 in the CloudSEN12 dataset.
 Bands: `['B01', 'B02', 'B03', 'B04', 'B08', 'B10', 'B11', 'B12']`.
 * **UNetMobV2_V1** Model trained on the 13 bands of Sentinel-2 L1C in the CloudSEN12 dataset.
 The cloud masks of this model are included in CloudSEN12+ dataset.
 * **UNetMobV2_V2** Model trained on the 13 bands of Sentinel-2 L1C in the CloudSEN12+.

+For examples about dataset use and training see [cloudsen12.github.io](https://cloudsen12.github.io/).

 ## Citation